Parents of children with HIV

 Do I need to tell my child’s school about their HIV status?

-You’re not obliged to disclose that your child or a family member has HIV as it’s not a notifiable illness.
+You’re not obliged to tell the school that your child or a family member has HIV as it’s not a notifiable illness.

-If you do decide to disclose your child’s HIV status, it’s a good idea to start with the head teacher and another teacher or staff member whom your child likes.
+If you do decide to share your child’s HIV status, it’s a good idea to start with the headteacher and another teacher or staff member whom your child likes.
 If there’s a school nurse, it may also be worth telling them.

 Any medical information you disclose should be kept confidential.
-Teachers and head teachers legally have to keep medical information confidential because it’s covered by the Data Protection Act 2018.
+Teachers and headteachers are legally required keep medical information confidential because it’s covered by data protection legislation.

 What are the advantages of telling my child’s school?